|

 smarthost.

-The preferred method, therefore, is to use an SMTP Connector
+You must, therefore, use an SMTP Connector for your outgoing

-for your outgoing emails which does allow multiple
+emails which does allow multiple smarthosts to be

 Send Connector.